lengfei5/rnaseq_slurm/README.md

   Input is text file with URL; particular cares should be taken for format of this text file Improvement need to be done to make it more flexible

+- why there is no color in emacs ???